bcolindres/Tic-Tac-Toe/README.md

 6. Create a new Pull Request.

 ## Roadmap of Future Improvements
+A feature I would like to implement into this code would be a "rematch" button and also a "new game" button in case players either decide to play another round after one wins and the other loses; or the new game button would serve as an option in case mid game players decide to redo.
+I would implement this feature by adding a state to track whether a rematch is requested.
+This would help render the game board based on whether a rematch is requested.
+I would create a button called "rematch" that will add this functionality.

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify the code as per the terms of the license.